Novels About Education for Back to School Season

 The Newcomers follows twenty-two immigrant teenagers throughout the 2015-2016 school year as they land at South High School in Denver, Colorado.
 Ranging in age from fourteen to nineteen, most of these students came directly from refugee camps in countries plagued by war, famine, or drought.

-The book follows the student’s English language education with their dedicated and creative teacher, Mr. Williams.
-As they get a grasp of the languages, their individual histories unfold and add faces, names, and stories to those seeking asylum.
+The non-fiction read follows the students’ English language education with their dedicated and creative teacher, Mr. Williams.
+As they grasp the language, their individual histories unfold and add faces, names, and stories to those seeking asylum.
+At the same time that these teenagers are trying to adapt to an unfamiliar way of life in a new country, they are also balancing the more typical teenage challenge of fitting in and making friends.

 The Book Girls Say…